cr0hn/feed-to-exporter/README.rst

 .. code-block:: python

-    from feed_to_wordpress.filters import FeedInfo
+    from feed_to_exporter.filters import FeedInfo
-    from feed_to_wordpress.exceptions import FeedToWordpressNotValidInfoFound
+    from feed_to_exporter.exceptions import FeedToWordpressNotValidInfoFound